apache/incubator-graphar/README.md

 ### Label Filtering

-To running the label filtering benchmarking component, please adjust the parameters according to the dataset (refer to `script/label_filtering.md` for reference), at the beginning of the [[TODO]simple condition test]() and [[TODO]complex condition test]().
+To running the label filtering benchmarking component, please adjust the parameters according to the dataset (refer to `script/label_filtering.md`) for [simple condition test](encoding/cpp/examples/parquet/graphar/test-all.cc) and [complex condition test](encoding/cpp/examples/parquet/graphar/test.cc).

-Then, you could use the following command:
+Then, you could run the test using the following command:

 ```bash
     $ ./release/parquet-graphar-label-all-example < {graph_path} # simple-condition filtering